-- Officers could not anticipate whether or not the proposed change in use from single dwelling to C3 commercial use was likely to succeed - In the event that the Committee was minded to approve the application, appropriate conditions would relate to highways, the materials during design and other general conditions to ensure the development complied with plans.
+- Officers could not anticipate whether or not the proposed change in use from single dwelling to C3 commercial use was likely to succeed. - The two previous objections to the property were from neighbours - In the event that the Committee was minded to approve the application, appropriate conditions would relate to highways, the materials during design and other general conditions to ensure the development complied with plans.
 Officers proposed that they should be given delegated authority to draw up these.